thisdp/dgs/README.md

 # License

-Ignore all the lisences, But you need to obey the following rules ( Let's get more freedom!! ).
+Ignore all the licenses, But you need to obey the following rules ( Let's get more freedom!! ).

 This resource is protected by **DPL v1**(DGS Public License v1)